jstet/myrtle/README.md

 # Myrtle: a wise brachiosaurus
 Just a fun project teach myself a bit to train and deploy LLMs.
 Myrtle is a GPT2 model finetuned on quotes by non male notable people.
-Find myrtle [here](https://github.com/jstet/myrtle).
+Find myrtle here.
+She only speaks every 5 seconds.
+Find myrtle [here](https://myrtle.jstet.net/).
 She only speaks every 5 seconds.

 ```
 /----------------------------------------------------------------------------\